 James is a student at Adams Junior High school.
 He has always been a good student, but recently his grades have been dropping.
 He is distracted in class, and he is acting out in ways he has not before.
 Teachers are concerned about his recent academic and behavior changes.
 James is dealing with problems at home.
 His parents have been fighting a lot for the last year.
 He has often heard them yelling at each other at night.
 He hears his mom crying, and has heard sounds of a physical struggle on multiple occasions.
 His parents announced recently that they are getting divorced.
 His Dad is going to move to an apartment near by.
 They are putting their home up for sale.
 Once the home sells, his mom plans to move to another state to be close to family.
 His parents are fighting for custody, and the fighting seems to be escalating.
 James wants to stay close to his friends, so he wants to live with his dad.
 He often wonders what he could have done to prevent the problems his parents have had.

-Video: Submit a 5-8 minute video demonstrating a montage of at least 3 resilience building strategies.
+Video: Submit a 5-8 minute video of your instruction in at least 3 resilience-building strategies.
 These can be strategies for self, the classroom, or a combination thereof.
+This video should demonstrate your effective and consistent instruction in resilience-building strategies to support social-emotional learning.
 Videos should follow all LEA and FERPA guidelines.

-Lesson Plan: Provide 5 separate lesson plans designed to help students understand and develop their own resilience.
+Lesson Plan: Provide five separate lesson plans designed to help students understand and develop their own resilience.
+These must be lesson plans that you have implemented in your practice and should demonstrate your effective and consistent instruction in resilience-building strategies to support social-emotional learning.

-Testimonial: Provide a minimum of 3 written testimonials from a student, parent, colleague, administrator, or family member, detailing the impact of utilizing self-management strategies.
+Testimonial: Provide a minimum of 3 written testimonials from a student, parent, colleague, administrator, or family member, detailing the impact of your instruction in utilizing self-management strategies.
+These testimonials should demonstrate your effective and consistent instruction in resilience-building strategies to support social-emotional learning.

 The evidence demonstrates that the educator uses best practices to personally implement and/or teach students resiliency skills that produces a desired positive change in emotional behavior.
 Evidence demonstrates that when resiliency skills are applied that emotional health is improved